WifiRouterYT/T450s-OpenCore/README.md

 **ONLY DO THIS AFTER YOU ARE SURE EVERYTHING WORKS!!** Save yourself a headache and troubleshoot off a USB stick.

  - Download [MountEFI](https://github.com/corpnewt/MountEFI) and follow it's installation instructions
  - Run MountEFI, and press "b" then Enter to mount the boot drive's EFI partition.
+It will mount your EFI partition as a volume you can access from Finder.
  - **If it says "There is no EFI partition associated with [disk]", follow these steps:**
-   - (to write! use gparted or something to create a new 150ish MB partition called "EFI" and formatted as "FAT32")
-   - Restart this section to mount the partition.
- - It will mount your EFI partition as a volume you can access from Finder.
+   - Open up Disk Utility and select your macOS drive on the left sidebar.
+Do not expand it.
+   - In the top right, you'll see an array of buttons for disk actions.
+Click the "Partition" button.
+   - Under the big Pie chart, click the "+" icon
+   - When prompted to add a volume to the APFS container or partition the disk, **click "Add Partition"** (Important!)
+   - The newly created partition will be already selected.
+Name it "EFI", and change the size to 200 MB.
+Use the dropdown next to the Size textbox to change the units to MB.
+   - **Do not change the format.
+Keep it at APFS.** Click Apply, then confirm by hitting "Partition"
+   - It will warn you that the computer may freeze while resizing the startup volume.
+Click Continue and let it work.
+This may take a few minutes.
+   - Once it's done, select your startup disk again (not any of the subitems) and click "Partition" again.
+   - Near the top of the drive, find the "EFI, 200 MB" slice and click on it.
+It will be highlighted blue.
+   - Change the "Format" to `MS-DOS (FAT)`, and click Apply.
+Confirm by clicking "Partition", and let it work.
+This will be quick.
+   - Do not re-run the MountEFI script, it will not work.
+Make sure the new "EFI" partition is mounted (open up Finder and see if it's in the sidebar)
+   - If it's mounted, continue with the steps below as normal.
+Otherwise, mount it in Disk Utility before proceeding.
  - Make sure you have Verbose mode, all of the debugging stuff, and ShowPicker is disabled (not required but *highly* recommended to make your experience booting up smoother)
  - Simply drag and drop the "EFI" folder (NOT it's contents, the folder itself.) from your USB stick to that mounted EFI partition.
  - Eject your USB stick, remove it, and reboot!
 If it boots into MacOS without your USB stick, you're all done!